Ophelia: In film

 Ophelia has been portrayed on screen since the days of early silent films.
 Dorothy Foster played her opposite Charles Raymond's Hamlet in the 1912 film Hamlet.
 Jean Simmons played Ophelia to Laurence Olivier's Oscar-winning Hamlet performance in 1948 and was nominated for the Academy Award for Best Supporting Actress.
-More recently, Ophelia has been portrayed by Anastasiya Vertinskaya (1964), Marianne Faithfull (1969), Helena Bonham Carter (1990), Kate Winslet (1996), Julia Stiles (2000), Mariah Gale (2009), Daisy Ridley (2018) and Morfydd Clark (2025).
+More recently, Ophelia has been portrayed by Anastasiya Vertinskaya (1964), Marianne Faithfull (1969), Helena Bonham Carter (1990), Kate Winslet (1996), Julia Stiles (2000), Mariah Gale (2009), Daisy Ridley (2018), Jessica Brown Findlay (2018), and Morfydd Clark (2025).
 Themes associated with Ophelia have led to movies such as Ophelia Learns to Swim (2000) and Dying Like Ophelia (2002).
 In Vishal Bhardwaj's adaptation Haider (2014), the character was portrayed by actress Shraddha Kapoor.
 In Claire McCarthy's Ophelia (2018), starring Ridley, the Hamlet story is told from Ophelia's perspective.

 In many modern theatre and film adaptations, Ophelia is portrayed barefoot in the mad scenes, including Kozintsev's 1964 film, Zeffirelli's 1990 film, Kenneth Branagh's 1996 film, and Michael Almereyda's Hamlet 2000 (2000) versions.